 The auditors, Haysmacintyre LLP, have indicated their willingness to continue in office.
-The Trustees will propose a motion re-appointing the auditors at a meeting of the Trustees.
+The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-The Trustees' Report was approved by order of the Board of Trustees, as the company directors, on 28 January 2021 and signed on its behalf by:
+The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on 8 December 2021 and signed on its behalf by: